yasmeenustad/yasmeenustad/README.md

 </h1>

 <h3  align = "center">
- <b>An Enthusiast Data Analyst with keen interest in handling and manipulating the data and providing the best possible insight on the same.</b>
+ <b>An Enthusiast Data Analyst with a keen interest in handling and manipulating the data and providing the best possible insight on the same.</b>
 </h3>

   <h2>